Protocol Buffer MIME Types

 So the standard MIME types for common protobuf encodings are:

-Services that read Protobuf should also handle application/json
+Services that read Protobuf should also handle application/json, which may be

 used to encode JSON format protos.